 Find out if we’ve got your favourite pastime covered in our dedicated special interest vacations travel guide or just search for a few more ideas to help you have a really worthwhile week away rather than just a boring break at the beach.
 This page is all about what special interest vacations entail and how you can choose between small group and tailor made options to ensure you get the most out of your vacation.

 There are enticing global options year round for where to go on a cooking and food vacation.
 And such diverse settings!
-Choose from rustic Italian farms or Scottish lochs, colourful Mexican towns or Sri Lankan coasts, Cambodian stilt villages or Provençal hideaways.
-Within countries there are wonderful contrasts too, dishes changing with the vistas – madcap Mexico City v colonial Puebla in Mexico, coastal Krabi v bustling Bangkok in Thailand, colonial Delhi v jewel-like Jaipur in India.
+Choose from rustic Italian farms or Spanish hills, colourful Mexican towns or Sri Lankan coasts, Cambodian stilt villages or Provençal hideaways.
+Within countries there are wonderful contrasts too, dishes changing with the vistas – madcap Mexico City vs. colonial Puebla in Mexico, coastal Krabi v bustling Bangkok in Thailand, colonial Delhi v jewel-like Jaipur in India.
 You meet an eclectic bunch of locals too: Thai market traders, Cambodian fishermen, Mexican chefs, Italian farmers.
 And all share your foodie passion.

 Best known for the staggering 12th century ruins of Angkor Wat, Cambodia also boasts an ancient food culture where pepper replaces chilli for heat, and novel herbs and condiments jazz up freshwater fish and French-influenced dishes.
 Chow riverside in vibrant Phnom Penn, find French-Khmer fusion in colonial Battambang, then prepare traditional dishes with a fishing family staying in a house on stilts.